g-ton/stori-candidate/README.md

  - S3
  - API Gateway
  - Aurora RDS
+ - Postgres

 # Consuming API endpoints

-Here the Postman collection to consume the endpoints locally through localhost:8282
+Here [the Postman collection](https://file.io/F46OszVhNfCH) to consume the endpoints locally through localhost:8282

 ### sendSummaryInfoByFile
 The easiest endpoint to consume is `sendSummaryInfoByFile` because it's not necessary to create previously an account nor a transaction, this endpoint can read two possible files **./files/txns.csv**, **./files/txns2.csv**